space-sh/space/doc/shell_coding_guide.md

     _strlen_is_zero
 fi
 ```

+Prefer using `= "1"` instead of `-eq` for comparing public user settings and flags, for instance "0" and "1".
+In the event an user provides a non-integer as argument, for example `_ENABLE_THIS_SETTING="NO"`, a comparison using `=` operator would not break the code.

 #### Silence
 Avoid polluting `stdout`.
 Prefer the default mode to be lean and add the ability to control a debug or verbose option in case the user wants more information.
 In that case, always send user-relevant information to `stderr`.